SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

     Submit pull request for sequencer
     Separate Coster from Networker and Sequencer
     Separate Aggregator
-    Write positive test
+        Look at label for node and compute metrics by cluster Write positive test

 ## Unimportant and easy